 - Understand the conceptual challenges facing courts, legislators and regulators when attempting to respond to, and anticipate, fast-changing technologies

-- Critically evaluate the various strategies for regulating in the face of uncertainty about risks and benefits
+- Be able to critically evaluate the various strategies for regulating in the face of uncertainty about risks and benefits